Sign2Voice/Sign2Voice_old/README.md

+# Talk to my Hand 👋🏽

+## ds-modeling-pipeline
+We want to develop an application that enables deaf people to communicate with hearing individuals who do not know sign language.
+The app should recognize signs, translate them into text, and then convert this text into spoken language.

 # ds-modeling-pipeline

 Here you find a Skeleton project for building a simple model in a python script or notebook and log the results on MLFlow.